A Saulteaux woman from Saskatchewan convicted of a murder she says she did not commit was granted day parole Thursday.

 The women were present during the brutal killing of farmer Anthony Joseph Dolff outside Kamsack, Sask., in 1993, but say they did not cause his death.

-Their male cousin confessed to the crime and served a youth sentence of two years.
+Their male cousin confessed to the crime and was sentenced to five years.
 The women have always maintained their innocence despite each being sentenced to life in prison with no eligibility for parole until after 10 years.

-Younger sister Odelia continues to serve her term in a western Canadian healing lodge while Nerissa was in a B.C. jail after being arrested in July for violating her latest parole conditions.
+Older sister Odelia continues to serve her term in a western Canadian healing lodge while Nerissa is in a B.C. women’s facility after being arrested in July for violating her latest parole conditions.

 Lockyer said letters of reference from two retired judges (Harry LaForme and Juanita Westmoreland-Traoré), a sitting senator (Kim Pate), and a high-profile exoneree (David Milgaard) spoke volumes in Nerissa’s favour.

-“I had tremendous support letters,” Lockyer said after the parole decision was announced.
+“I had tremendous support letters,” he said.
 “We had about 10 of them and they were very powerful.”